Have a spicy, sour and bubbly treat without the booze when you sip on the Jalapeño Paloma Mocktail.

 Instructions

-- In a tall glass, muddle the jalapeño slices with the agave syrup to release the spicy oils.
+- In a highball glass, muddle the jalapeño slices with the agave syrup to release the spicy oils.

 - Add a pinch of sea salt, then fill with ice.
 Pour in the grapefruit and lime juices.